 B.Sci.(1991), Computer Science, College of William and Mary

-As of 2015, I'm currently collaborating with Andrea Foulkes at Mt Holyoke on methods for whole genome association studies.
-I'm particularly interested in creating cloud-based systems for interactive exploration of large data sets.
+I also occassionally collaborate with Andrea Foulkes at Mt Holyoke on methods for whole genome association studies.

 My work has historically been in bioinformatics.
 My interests were concerned with how DNA variation and mutations are associated with basic molecular changes in cell biology and disease.
 To this end, I engaged in research concerned with technology improvements for detecting single feature polymorphisms using microarrays; genetic linkage models for analyzing variation data and molecular-level (gene expression) quantitative traits to derive pairwise interactions among genes and local regulatory networks; and discovery programs applying variation detection assays to microbial and viral genomes.

 I took a long strange hiatus from university in 1997 to make a go of a bioinformatics start-up with some buddies of mine in Berkeley.
 We called it Neomorphic.
 We mostly did custom software development (LIMS for high-throughput sequencing, visualization toolkits, genome browsers) and I worked on research collaborations and sequence analysis algorithm development.